-Competitors participating in GYC Club races must sign the declaration of entry in advance of entering any races, which confirms the owner's responsibilities and the decision to take part in races is theirs alone and entirely at their own risk.
-The organizing authority will not accept any liability for material damage or personal injury or death sustained in conjunction with, or prior to, during or after the regatta.
+Competitors participating in GYC Club races must sign the declaration of entry before entering any races, confirming the owner's responsibilities and that the decision to participate in races is theirs alone and entirely at their own risk.
+The organising authority will not accept any liability for material damage, personal injury, or death sustained before, during, or after the race.